LicensePro

 You may also need to complete registration with the Georgia Secretary of State at sos.ga.gov.

 File your taxi/rideshare permit application with the Atlanta city clerk or licensing department.
-Many Georgia municipalities now accept online applications.
+Many Georgia municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $360–$3600 (typical range for Atlanta).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 4-8 weeks in Atlanta.
-As a large city, expect potential delays during peak periods.
+As a large city, expect potential delays during peak permit-renewal seasons.

 From taxi/rideshare permit to full compliance — get professional help setting up your business in Georgia.